ngaylinn/epigenetic-gol-prototype/README.md

       considered.
 In the second phase of experimentation, the phenotype construction process is left open ended (to a limited extent) and the genetic algorithm itself is given influence over its design.
-      Therefore, *both* the genotype *and* its inrepretation are outputs of this program.
+      Therefore, *both* the genotype *and* its interpretation are outputs of this program.
 - **Custom Mutations / Latent Genes**:
     - Many genetic algorithms depend on “custom mutations” to improve